APPLICATION PROCEDURE FOR EXCHANGE STUDENTS

 Further information may be obtained from the health authorities in home country and the Zavod za zdravstveno zavarovanje Slovenije (Slovenian Health Insurance Institute) as well.

-The Department for Education and International Cooperation and Quality Assurance of the University of Primorska will help with the accommodation placement of all exchange students who present the Housing Request Form (please see the online Application procedure).
+Project Office of the University of Primorska will help with the accommodation placement of all exchange students who present the Housing Request Form (please see the online Application procedure).
 Information about accommodation will be provided one month prior to the beginning of each semester.

 Students will be placed in Student Residences and private apartments according to the available vacancies.
 There are three student dormitories located in the city centre of Koper, the Dijaški dom Koper, the Študentski dom Koper and Student dorm Villa Domus.
 There is also another student dormitory in Portorož (about 20 km from Koper) for those studying at the Faculty of Tourism Studies – Turistica in Portorož.
 Students may also live in private apartments where the prices for beds vary from €180 to €230 per month (including living expenses such as electricity, water etc.).